Anil1111/Academic-Projects-Tutorials/ANGULAR/notes-angular.md

 - Data Storage
 - Component communication

+Services can be injected at different hierarchies including:

+- `AppModule` same instance of service is available application wide
+- `AppComponent` same instance of service is available for all components (all children components) but not other services
+- `Any Other component` same instance of service is available for all components and its children

+Therefore, we need to be careful about adding the services to the `providers` array as it creates a new instance wherever mentioned.
+Thus, if you are dealing with the same dataset and making multiple changes to it from different components, it is advisable to have it provided in the top most compinent.
+But instantiating the service in constructor is still required.

+>By providing the service on the root/custom root module allows us to use services on other services.
+For such cases it is mandatory to provide the `@Injectable` decorator on top for services where other services need to be injected.
+Others it is optional but recommended.

 ### What is Hierarchical Injector / Dependency Injector

 It injects an instance of the service class to a component which is dependent on the functionality provided by the instance.